-Sift the flour and salt together.
+- Sift the flour and salt together.
 Mix the yeast with lukewarm milk in a bowl, and allow to proof for 10 minutes.
 Form a well in the flour and pour the yeast mixture into it.
 Add butter and beaten egg to the well and knead (by hand) the ingredients together until mixed well.
-The dough should be elastic, but not over worked.
+The dough should be elastic, but not overworked.
 Cover with a damp cloth and allow to rise for 1 hour.

 One of the great things about these waffles is that they can keep in an airtight container for up to two weeks.
 Although my husband claims that you’re not supposed to eat them for breakfast, I like to give them to my kids to eat for breakfast on special occasions.
-I’m not the best at mornings so having something already made is a big benefit to me.
+I’m not the best in mornings so having something already made is a big benefit to me.

 This recipe calls for Superfine sugar.
-I don’t use superfine sugar much and love that it comes in a flip top canister from Domino.
+I don’t use superfine sugar much and love that it comes in a flip-top canister from Domino.
 I just flip the top to pour out what I need then it seals back up for next time.

-Domino also has Brown Sugar in a flip top canister.
+Domino also has Brown Sugar in a flip-top canister.
 Which I adore for adding a bit of brown sugar to my steel cut oats in the morning.
 The best part is that the sugar won’t clump or dry out.

 If mornings aren’t your favorite either, here are some suggestions from Domino for frenzy free mornings, they’ve even included a recipe for a delicious topping for your oatmeal or yogurt in the mornings.